 When engaged in marketing activities, it is our strategy to maintain a manageable balance between LNG purchases, on the one hand, and sales or future delivery obligations, on the other hand.
 Through these transactions, we seek to earn a margin for the LNG purchased by selling LNG for physical delivery to third-party users, such as public utilities, shipping/marine cargo companies, industrial users, railroads, trucking fleets and other potential end-users converting from traditional diesel or oil fuel to natural gas.
 These strategies cannot, however, eliminate all price risks.
 For example, any event that disrupts our anticipated supply chain could expose us to risk of loss resulting from price changes if we are required to obtain alternative supplies to cover these transactions.
 We are also exposed to basis risks when LNG is purchased against one pricing index and sold against a different index.
-Moreover, we are exposed to some risks that are not hedged, including price risks on LNG we own, which must be maintained in order to facilitate transportation of the LNG to our customers or to our facilities.
-In addition, our marketing operations involve the risk of noncompliance with our risk management policies.
+Moreover, we are also exposed to other risks, including price risks on LNG we own, which must be maintained in order to facilitate transportation of the LNG to our customers or to our facilities.
+In addition, our marketing operations involve the risk of non-compliance with our risk management policies.
 We cannot assure you that our processes and procedures will detect and prevent all violations of our risk management strategies, particularly if deception or other intentional misconduct is involved.
 If we were to incur a material loss related to commodity price risks, including non-compliance with our risk management strategies, it could have a material adverse effect on our financial position, results of operations and cash flows.
 There can be no assurance that we will complete the Pennsylvania Facility or be able to supply our facilities and the CHP Plant with LNG produced at our own facilities.
 Even if we do complete the Pennsylvania Facility, there can be no assurance that it will operate as described in this prospectus or that we will succeed in our goal of reducing the risk to our operations of future LNG price variations.

 We may experience increased labor costs, and the unavailability of skilled workers or our failure to attract and retain qualified personnel could adversely affect us.
-In addition, changes in our senior management or other key personnel could affect our business results.

-We are dependent upon the available labor pool of skilled employees.
+We are dependent upon the available labor pool of skilled employees, including truck drivers.
 We compete with other energy companies and other employers to attract and retain qualified personnel with the technical skills and experience required to construct and operate our energy-related infrastructure and to provide our customers with the highest quality service.
+In addition, the tightening of the transportation related labor market due to the shortage of skilled truck drivers may affect our ability to hire and retain skilled truck drivers and require us to pay increased wages.
 Our affiliates in the United States who hire personnel on our behalf are also subject to the Fair Labor Standards Act, which governs such matters as minimum wage, overtime and other working conditions.
 We are also subject to applicable labor regulations in the other jurisdictions in which we operate, including Jamaica.
 We may face challenges and costs in hiring, retaining and managing our Jamaican and other employee base.
 A shortage in the labor pool of skilled workers, particularly in Jamaica or the United States, or other general inflationary pressures or changes in applicable laws and regulations, could make it more difficult for us to attract and retain qualified personnel and could require an increase in the wage and benefits packages that we offer, thereby increasing our operating costs.
 Any increase in our operating costs could materially and adversely affect our business, financial condition, operating results, liquidity and prospects.